 After swearing never to attend another high school reunion, I find redemption, forgiveness, and joy in the Class of ’53.
 The story of a class finally coming of age.

-Was it our first “senior moment.”
+Was it our first “senior moment?”
 Our first gray hair?
 The first time our spouse whispered, “Dear, you already said that?”
 Revelations from my college reunion last week.

-Instead of a nightmare with knives in my eyes, cataract surgery is the most painlessly effective medical procedure this side of childhood inoculations.
+Instead of a nightmare with knives in my eyes, cataract surgery is the most painlessly effective medical procedure on this side of childhood inoculations.
 Best of all, it scares the grandkids!